coding-on-my-mind/context-configuration/README.md

 * Keeping track of the configuration gets messy when you want to deploy your software on different systems, or you want it to work in your development environment as well as on production.

+This is where this library wants to help.

 ## Consistent configurations across different environments reduce "it works on my machine" issues.

 This is an example for a workflow that is possible with this library: